Muterra/py_daemoniker/docs/index.rst

 What is Daemoniker?
 -------------------------------------------------------------------------------

-Daemoniker provides a cross-platform Python API for running Python code as a daemon.
-On Unix, it uses a standard double-fork procedure; on Windows, it creates an independent subprocess for ``pythonw.exe`` that exists independently of the initiating process.
+Daemoniker provides a cross-platform Python API for running and signaling daemonized Python code.
+On Unix, it uses a standard double-fork procedure; on Windows, it creates an separate subprocess for ``pythonw.exe`` that exists independently of the initiating process.

 Daemoniker also provides several utility tools for the resulting daemons.
 In particular, it includes cross-platform signaling capability for the created